xmos/lib_xua/README.rst

 - Support for the following sample frequencies: 8, 11.025, 12, 16, 32, 44.1, 48, 88.2, 96, 176.4, 192, 352.8, 384kHz

-- Input/output master and individual channel volume/mute controls
+- Volume/mute controls for input/output (for both master and individual channels)

 - Support for dynamically selectable output audio formats (e.g. resolution)